liyc5929/neuroseqbench/README.md

 ```

-#### Cite & Contact
+## Cite & Contact

-Please cite it as follows if you have adopted or contributed to this work in your research:
+If you find this repository helpful for your work, please cite it as follows:

 ```latex
 @article{